Miami metropolitan area: Politics

 Politically, metropolitan Miami is strongly Democratic, like most large metropolitan regions in the United States.
 Broward County is the second-most heavily Democratic county in the state, behind only Gadsden County, which is much smaller.
 This contrasts with most of the rest of Florida, whose heavier Southern influence and high population of elderly voters makes it a swing or Republican-leaning state.
 Miami-Dade County has a relatively high percentage of Republican voters for an urban county, due partially to its Cuban-American population, which leans Republican as a result of its anti-communist views, but Miami-Dade County still remains very Democratic when compared with most of Florida's other counties.
-Despite being more suburban and affulent, Palm Beach County is reliably Democratic as well and in the 2020 presidential election voted for Democratic candidate Joe Biden by a higher margin than Miami-Dade County did.
+Despite being more suburban and affluent, Palm Beach County is reliably Democratic as well and in the 2020 presidential election voted for Democratic candidate Joe Biden by a higher margin than Miami-Dade County did.

 In the 2016 presidential election, 62.3% of voters in the Miami metropolitan area voted Democratic.
 This was the 6th highest of any metro area in the United States.
 However, in recent years the area has shifted hard to the Republicans, with former president Donald Trump losing the metro area by 16 points in 2020 compared to losing it by 30 in 2016 (Fueled especially by Miami Dade County shifting 22 points to the right between 2016 and 2020), and Governor Ron DeSantis winning the metro area outright in the 2022 gubernatorial election, winning both Miami Dade and Palm Beach Counties (With the former being won by double digits) while losing Broward only by less than 16 points.
-This may be attributed in part to a broader rightward shift among Hispanic voters in these years.